chinapedia/wikipedia.abstract.en/Page/Lake_Superior.md

 The continent was later riven, creating one of the deepest rifts in the world.[43]
 The lake lies in this long-extinct Mesoproterozoic rift valley, the Midcontinent Rift.
 Magma was injected between layers of sedimentary rock, forming diabase sills.
 This hard diabase protects the layers of sedimentary rock below, forming the flat-topped mesas in the Thunder Bay area.

-Amethyst formed in some of the cavities created by the Midcontinent Rift and there are several amethyst mines in the Thunder Bay area.[44]
-Basaltic_columns_Lake_Superior.png along Lake Superior]] Lava erupted from the rift and formed the black basalt rock of Michipicoten Island, Black Bay Peninsula, and St. Ignace Island.
+Amethyst formed in some of the cavities created by the Midcontinent Rift and there are several amethyst mines in the Thunder Bay area.[44] along Lake Superior]] Lava erupted from the rift and formed the black basalt rock of Michipicoten Island, Black Bay Peninsula, and St. Ignace Island.

 During the Wisconsin glaciation 10,000 years ago, ice covered the region at a thickness of .
 The land contours familiar today were carved by the advance and retreat of the ice sheet.
 The retreat left gravel, sand, clay and boulder deposits.
 Glacial meltwaters gathered in the Superior basin creating Lake Minong, a precursor to Lake Superior.[45]
 Without the immense weight of the ice, the land rebounded, and a drainage outlet formed at Sault Ste.
 Marie, which would become known as St. Mary's River.

 History

-AgawaRock23.jpgs at Lake Superior Provincial Park, Ontario]]
+s at Lake Superior Provincial Park, Ontario]]

 The first people came to the Lake Superior region 10,000 years ago after the retreat of the glaciers in the last Ice Age.
 They are known as the Plano, and they used stone-tipped spears to hunt caribou on the northwestern side of Lake Minong.